How to write performant React code: rules, patterns, do's and don'ts

 So let’s refresh when React components re-render:

-- when props or state have changed
+- when component's state changed

 - when parent component re-renders